-EDU 60112 Mathematics in Elementary Education II (.5 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in the elementary setting (K-6).
-By examining evidenced-based practices and discussing key features of state and NCTM standards, participants will be expected to refine and enhance how they design instruction and assessments that implement core mathematics teaching practices.
+EDU 60112 Mathematics in Elementary Education II (1 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in the elementary setting (K-6) to effectively meet the needs of all students.
+By examining evidenced-based practices and discussing key features of state and NCTM standards, participants will be expected to refine and enhance how they design assessments that gather effective information on student learning and instruction that implements core mathematics teaching practices.

-EDU 60142 Reading and Language Arts in Elementary Education (3 cr): An integrated approach to literacy instruction designed to help children make sense of the world through literacy expression of all language arts elements including grammar, spelling, writing, and speaking and listening skills as well as continuing their understanding of essential reading components using quality children's literature and multi-sensory approaches.
-Course content will also focus on assessment with readings on current research, practice in constructing traditional and performance assessments in relation to stated unit goals, and analyses of results to inform future planning and instruction.
+EDU 60142 Reading and Language Arts in Elementary Education (3 cr):

+An integrated approach to literacy instruction designed to help children make sense of the world through literacy expression of all language arts elements including reading fluency/ comprehension/ analysis, writing, vocabulary, and speaking and listening skills.
+Using diverse children's literature, course content will focus on fundamental aspects of planning coherent reading and writing instruction and assessment; rigorous and text-inspired pedagogical routines; current research on the science of reading; and the construction of varied assessments in relation to stated unit goals.
+The course contextualizes research-based reading and writing strategies in terms of the key principles of multi-tiered systems of support and universal design of learning.

-EDU 60162 Content Methods for Elementary Education (2 cr): A review of content-specific methods framed by readings on theory and evidence-based practices and frameworks will enable participants to develop cohesive units of study which integrate reading, writing, mathematics, social studies and science.
+EDU 60162 Content Methods for Elementary Education (2 cr): A review of content-specific methods in planning and assessment framed by readings on theory and evidence-based practices and frameworks will enable participants to develop cohesive units of study which integrate reading, writing, mathematics, social studies and science.

-EDU 60312 Inclusive Teaching Practices in Elementary (3 cr): A survey in exceptionality with emphasis on the elementary-aged child is followed by in-depth study of the common learning problems in the elementary grades, especially reading, writing and mathematics disability.
+EDU 60312 Inclusive Teaching Practices in Elementary (2 cr): A survey in exceptionality with emphasis on the elementary-aged child is followed by in-depth study of the common learning problems in the elementary grades, especially reading, writing and mathematics disability.
 Both teaching strategies and assessment are considered.